ibm-cloud-docs/devsecops/devsecops-release-notes.md

 # Release notes for DevSecOps
 {: #release-notes}

 The `open-v9` branch of the DevSecOps pipelines will no longer be supported from September 30, 2025.
-Please migrate to `open-v10` branch of devsecops pipeline.
+Please migrate to the `open-v10` branch of the DevSecOps pipeline.
 {: deprecated}

-Support for Git Evidence Locker feature has been removed - hence Cloud Object Store is now a mandatory Evidence Locker for all devsecops users
+Support for Git Evidence Locker feature has been removed - hence Cloud Object Store is now a mandatory Evidence Locker for all DevSecOps users
 {: deprecated}

 Use the release notes to learn about the latest changes to {{site.data.keyword.cloud_notm}} DevSecOps.
 {: #shortdesc}

+## 14 February 2026
+{: #devsecops-Feb2026-14}
+{: release-note}

+### Updates for DevSecOps version - open-v10.60.0
+{: #devsecops-open-v10.60.0}

+Pipeline run optimizations
+:   Log processing in pipeline runs is now optimized to reduce the time taken to complete the run.

+Removal of git evidence locker
+:   As previously announced - support for Git Evidence Locker feature has been removed - hence Cloud Object Store is now a mandatory Evidence Locker for all DevSecOps users.

+Batch processing of evidence collection
+:   Since the support of Git Evidence Locker feature has been removed, the requirement of batch processing of evidence collection has been removed.

+Update to ZAP 2.17.0
+:   Updated to ZAP 2.17.0 to address the security vulnerabilities.

+### Updates for DevSecOps version - open-v10.59.0
+{: #devsecops-open-v10.59.0}

+Author information against the pull-requests in change request :   Change request summary now contains the list of pull-requests along with the author information

 ## 06 December 2025
 {: #devsecops-Dec2025-01}